DmIvanov/DmIvanov.github.io/_posts/2020-06-08-modularity-1-boundaries.md

 Regarding physical modularity on iOS, we have to distinguish (Objective-)C modules from Swift modules.
 Modules are being created by the compiler and we have two different compiler frontends - clang and swiftc - which deal with modules differently.

-_(More about these different compilation pipelines you can find in one of my previous posts - (Compiler code optimization for Swift and Objective-C)[https://dmtopolog.com/code-optimization-for-swift-and-objective-c/].
-If you need more technical insights into clang modularity check out the (documentation)[https://clang.llvm.org/docs/Modules.html] for more info regarding Swift take a look (here)[https://forums.swift.org/t/explicit-module-builds-the-new-swift-driver-and-swiftpm/36990], (here)[https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html] and (here)[https://swift.org/package-manager/])_
+_(More about these different compilation pipelines you can find in one of my previous posts - [Compiler code optimization for Swift and Objective-C](https://dmtopolog.com/code-optimization-for-swift-and-objective-c/).
+If you need more technical insights into clang modularity check out the [documentation](https://clang.llvm.org/docs/Modules.html) for more info regarding Swift take a look [here](https://forums.swift.org/t/explicit-module-builds-the-new-swift-driver-and-swiftpm/36990), [here](https://docs.swift.org/swift-book/LanguageGuide/AccessControl.html) and [here](https://swift.org/package-manager/]))_

 Although there are some significant differences between Swift and (Objective-)C modules (name spacing, access control,..) the essence is the same.